Companion to LJV · Weird Thursday IV · The Roxie · SF

 - Spatial event

 - Truman tries to leave: the travel agency, the bus, the bridge, the highway.
-Each is a Norman door drawn as a wall.

 - Christof intervention

 - Engineers a nuclear-spill cordon.
 Calls in extras as plain-clothes guards.
-Forces him home.

 - Truman learning